We provide urban water services in accordance with the powers, functions and duties under the provisions of the Water Act 1989.

 The Essential Services Commission (ESC) is responsible for the economic regulation of the Victorian water sector, regulating prices, service standards and conditions of service for all Victorian water businesses.
 Our ESC approved 2013-2018 Water Plan sets out water and sewerage prices for our customers for the five year period commencing 1 July 2013.
 Details about our final pricing determination can be found here.

-Our Water Security Outlook was updated on 1 December 2016.
+Our Annual Water Outlook was updated on 1 December 2017.

 Urban Water Strategy

 An Urban Water Strategy (formerly Water Supply Demand Strategy) is completed by all Victorian Water Corporations every five years and considers water usage and water availability for a 50 year period.
 The purpose of our 2016-2065 Urban Water Strategy is to identify any potential future shortfalls in the supply demand balance and identify the best mix of measures to address the shortfalls.